How to meet guys

-Meeting guys can be a bit of a challenge at the best of times, but add a global pandemic into the mix and it starts to feel as if the universe is conspiring against you.
+Meeting guys can be a bit of a challenge at the best of times, but the roller-coaster of the last couple of years makes it feel as if the universe is conspiring against us.

-Here’s a few suggestions on how to navigate gay dating in a post lock-down world.
+Here’s a few suggestions on how to navigate gay dating.

 Put your social media to work